diwenne/ibtracker/SUPABASE_SETUP.md

 - Create a Supabase client utility
 - Add authentication components (login/signup)
 - Replace localStorage with Supabase database calls
-- Sync all subjects and assignments to the cloud
+- Sync all subjects and assessments to the cloud

 Your data will be securely stored and accessible from any device after logging in!